 Contractual notice of claim requirements are often (perhaps intentionally) complicated and compliance can be difficult.
-This is particularly true where the contract provides short deadlines for providing notice after learning of the cause or resulting impact of the claim (see Practice Note, Changes in the Work in Construction Contracts: Drafting Strategies: Notice of the Change in Work).
-Even if the initial notice of claim failed in some way to comply with the contract requirements or deadline, if claim details are regularly updated and repeatedly re-noticed, a court or other tribunal may be less likely to later bar the entire claim for failing to comply strictly with the contract's initial notice of claim provisions.
+This is particularly true where the contract provides short deadlines for providing notice after learning of the cause or resulting impact of the claim (see Practice Note, Changes in the Work: Drafting Strategies for Construction Contracts, Notice of the Change in Work (http://us.practicallaw.com/5-573-5705)).
+Even if the initial notice of claim failed in some way to comply with the contract requirements or deadline, if claim details are regularly updated and repeatedly re-noticed, it is less likely that a court or other tribunal may later bar the entire claim for failing to strictly comply with the contract's initial notice of claim provisions.